 The first night that Shepherd slept through the night, Evangeline Rose was conceived.
 She was born ten days after his first birthday.

 Seven months later, I told a pregnancy test on a lark and the dang thing was positive.

-Seven months after that, I learned what it is like to actually plan a baby.
+Seven months after her birth, I learned what it is like to actually plan a baby.
 Ingram Isaiah was scheduled to be gestated during the school year.

 His birth scared the crap out of us.
 And then they named a hurricane after him.

 Because having four kids in three in a half years wasn't nutty enough, we started the process to adopt from Ethiopia in 2009.
-It's been three long years, but we hope to bring her home at the beginning of 2013.
+Almost four long years later, Bethlehem was finally in our arms.

 We used to live in Houston, in the burbs, which was fully miserable.
 Now we live in Austin and know what the Israelites felt like as they entered Canaan.
 And y'all, they felt really good.
 But we miss our Houston family something terrible.

 Then I quit blogging.
 For lots of reasons.